Why study Occult Science?

-This does not mean that we deny the 'facts' of material science.
+This does not mean that occult scientists deny the 'facts' of material science.
 On the contrary, science has done much to reveal the wonders of the natural world to us and explain how material things work.
-But none of the 'facts' it has discovered are complete, nor can they be, so long as it continues to deny the existence of Spirit, without which the causes behind the phenomena of Nature and the spiritual and material laws that govern man and the universe will remain an insoluble enigma.
+But none of the 'facts' it has discovered are complete, nor can they be, so long as it continues to deny the existence of Spirit, without which the causes responsible for all the phenomena of Nature and the Universal Laws that govern man and the universe will remain an insoluble enigma.
 For these reasons, the plan and meaning of Life can only be learned and ultimately fully understood through the study and practise of Occult Science.

-We also suggest you make use of our search engine, remembering to place the word(s) or phrases you are interested in within double quote marks, i.e., "symbolism".
+We also suggest you make use of our search engine.
 Not only will this provide the answers you are seeking, but it can be a profitable exercise in itself, leading to articles and books, or parts of these, which you have not yet read or studied.

-This page was last updated on 5 January 2017 — © Copyright occult-mysteries.org.
+This article was last updated on 29 May 2023 — © Copyright occult-mysteries.org.